aviaryan/awesome-no-login-web-apps/README.md

 * [agar.io](https://agar.io/) - The goal is to gain as much mass as possible by eating agar and cells smaller than the player's cell while avoiding larger ones which can eat the player's cells.
 * [paper-io](http://paper-io.com) - The objective of the game is to control 100% of the arena.
 You play as a small, ever moving square with a small starting territory that corresponds to your square's color.
 * [diep.io](https://diep.io/) - Diepio is a game where you play as tanks and shoot things.
 Shoot shapes to upgrade your tank, then shoot players for lots of points.
+* [skribbl.io](https://skribbl.io/) - Several players connect to a lobby and one of them is given a word that they need to draw without saying what it is while the others have to identify it.
+* [surviv.io](https://surviv.io/) - Surviv.io is a 2D battle royale game.
+You only have one live per game, no respawn.
 * [nitrome](https://www.nitrome.com/) - Collection of free pixelart games.
 New games doesn't require flash.